US Orders Only: $8.95 Flat Rate

 Nailing

-A building develops its character by nailing the individual external boards to the internal wall studs.
+A building develops its character by nailing individual exterior boards to the interior wall studs.
 It only takes a few minutes to nail the boards to build this character.

-Nailed is performed by placing a scale ruler along one board of scribed wood.
+Nailing is performed by placing a scale ruler along one board of scribed wood.
 For every two scale feet (assuming framing of 24” on center), we nailed the board with the point of a very sharp pencil or awl.
-The nailingprocess primarily marks the board with a sharp point and leaves a slight depression.
+The nailing process primarily marks the board with a sharp point, leaving a slight depression.

 A stain or a wash can help define the nail marks to enhance the nailing.